-5. As user root, place the Cray SMW 7.0.UPxx Software DVD in the drive and mount it again.
+5. As user root, place the Cray SMW 7.2UPxx Software DVD in the drive and mount it again.

-6. Execute the SMWconfig command to configure MySQL, and start Cray Management Services (CMS).
-When you are prompted for your old root MySQL database password, press the Enter key (that is, an empty string), and then set your new root MySQL database password to whatever you want.
+6. Execute the SMWconfig command to configure MySQL.
+When you are prompted for the old root MySQL database password, press the Enter key (that is, an empty string), create a new root MySQL database password.